SantiagoYanezFerreiro/MilestoneProject1GymWebsite/README.md

 •	The background-image of the form didn’t look so well initially (too big and not centered).
 Solved this problem by setting a maximum background size of 750px and background-position: top.

 •	The membership-section stretched too much on big screens so needed to set a max-width of 1300px for very wide monitors.

+•   Also struggled a bit with Markdown formatting since I haven't done so many README Files and had to make a lot of commits to correct small mistakes.

 ## Deployment
 The website was developed using GitPod, committed to git and pushed to GitHub.
 It was then deployed using Github pages from its GitHub repository following these steps: